terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 A task with a `FAIL` status has executed and was unsuccessful.

-A task with a `INVALID` status has an invalid definition.
+A task with a `INVALID` status has an invalid/missing definition or an invalid query.

 Tasks
 -----